DepressionCenter/MTC-Internal-Tools-and-Automation/PowerAutomate Desktop Flows/Get MCommunity Group Membership/README.md

 ## Quick Start Guide
 + Get an API key for MCommunityGroups from the U-M API Directory (https://dir.api.it.umich.edu/)
 + Create a new desktop flow with three sub-flows: Main, Get_MCommunity_Group_Info, and API_Authentication
-+ Copy & paste the flow contents from the /src directory into each sub-flow
++ Copy & paste the flow contents from the /src directory into each sub-flow (Power Automate will automatically convert the text source code into shapes)
 + Create 4 input variables: API_Username (text, sensitive), API_Password (text, sensitive), API_Search_Parameter_1 (text), and MemberList (list)
 + Enter your API secret and key from API Directory into the API_Username and API_Password variables
 + Enter your MCommunity group name (without @umich.edu) in the API_Search_Parameter_1 variable